Close Menu

 Examples of Common Tax Credits

 • Child Tax Credit: Primarily benefits married parents and single fathers, offering substantial savings when structured as a credit rather than a refund.
-This credit has undergone various changes over the years, including increased amounts and expanded eligibility, making it a crucial support mechanism for families raising children.
+This credit has undergone several changes over the years, including increases in amounts and expanded eligibility, making it a crucial support mechanism for families raising children.

 • Earned Income Tax Credit (EITC): A refundable credit aimed at low to moderate-income working individuals and families.
 The EITC not only incentivizes work but also helps lift millions of Americans out of poverty annually, underscoring its significance in the broader economic landscape.